How To Play Blackjack

 Blackjack Online Strategy

 Strategy is neglected by many people who play casino games.
-Unlike the slot machine, the game of blackjack can swing in your favor if you learn how to play blackjack intelligently and apply basic principles of logic.
+Unlike the slot machine, the game of blackjack can swing in your favor if you learn how to play blackjack intelligently and apply basic principles of logic and basic blackjack rules, too.
 For example, if your cards add up to 20, in many cases, it would be unwise to take a hit in the hope that you will pick an ace.
 Similarly, taking a stand when your cards are still premature is a poor playing strategy.
 Most of the moves in blackjack are learned over time as you keep playing.
 Sometimes, the decisions are quite easy to make and other times, it could leave you terribly confused.
 Many gamblers end up with superstitions developed from one win or loss and try to apply the same to other games, and this is usually the start of a chain of losses.
 All this is to the glory of the house.
 The best blackjack players take time to learn how to play blackjack.
-Follow these tried and tested tips to maximize your chances of winning:
+Follow these basic blackjack rules & tips to maximize your chances of winning:

 - Only take a hit until you reach a total score of 17.